 When it comes to worrying, Jesus isn't trying to shame us into not worrying.
 Instead, He is saying it is unnecessary to hurt ourselves in this way.
 He is offering relief from responsibilities that are not ours.
 While it is our responsibility to make the wisest choices with our time, opportunities, and resources, we need to realize that we are not responsible for the end results.

-Paul wrote in 2 Corinthians 12:9, "But he said to me, 'My grace is sufficient for you, for my power is made perfect in weakness.'
-Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me."
+"But [the Lord] said to me, 'My grace is sufficient for you, for my power is made perfect in weakness.'
+Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me." —2 Corinthians 12:9

 Many times, stress stems from us seeking so, so hard to do everything in our own strength.
 But Paul reminds us that true strength comes from God Himself.
 Our imperfections are beautiful opportunities for God's grace to shine through the cracks.

-When all is said and done, the Bible offers more hope than an escape from stress.
-Instead, it offers promises of provision in light of any degree of difficulty in life (Matthew 11:28-30).
+When all is said and done, the Bible offers promises of provision in light of any degree of difficulty in life (Matthew 11:28-30).
 Yes, life is hard, but Jesus has overcome the darkness.
 Yes, life is hard, but our God truly wants to hear from us and truly cares for our hearts.

 "Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus." —Philippians 4:6-7